 The Shift to 800V Architecture: Why it Matters for Charging Speed

-The High-Voltage Evolution in Modern Mobility
+High-Voltage Mobility

 For over a decade, the 400V system was the undisputed standard for electric vehicles (EVs), inherited largely from industrial electrical norms and early battery safety limitations.
 However, as battery capacities grew to meet range demands, the limitations of 400V became apparent.
 Increasing power usually requires increasing current (amperage), but higher current generates exponential heat, requiring heavy, thick copper cabling and complex cooling systems.